 The styling fee is so worth it – I never go clothes shopping anymore.
 I just wait for my fix!
 If you keep everything you get a 25% discount, so it pays off to be specific on your style profile.
 You will check out and get charged to your Stitch Fix account.
 Return the pieces you don’t want in the prepaid mailer (free shipping!).

 Your return mailer is tucked right into the box.
 The styling fee for each box is $20, and shipping is free both ways.
 I put my return items out with the rest of my outgoing mail – couldn’t be easier.

-Every box includes a set of styling cards with suggestions on how to wear the particular item.
+The set of styling cards has suggestions on how to wear a particular item.
 The styling cards have changed a bit – before they showed a dressier and less dressy version, now they’re featuring multiple sets of accessories to pair with the garment, or 2 entirely different looks, but not necessarily dressed up and dressed down.

 I find the styling cards very helpful.
 I am not a naturally good-at-fashion person and these help a LOT.
 Even if I don’t keep the pieces I use them as inspiration – like my own personal fashion editor!

 Everything in my April 2019 fix.

 Leota Finnley Jersey Wrap Dress ($88) This swingy midi-dress features a faux-wrap styling with an elastic waist and unattached tie belt that cinches on the slimmest portion of the torso.

 The Martino dots pattern and knee-length cut give a modern take on a vintage-inspired dress.
 Not my favorite color, but it injects a feminine range into my wardrobe.